ThomasHeb/Jog-for-Estelcam/README.md

 ## Connecting and testing the slider
 - connect the slider as shown under wiring
-- uncomment the #define #define _DebugSlider in the scetch.
+- uncomment the #define #define _DebugSlider in the sketch.
 This enables the debugging of the slider in the serial monitor
-- verify the scetch
+- verify the sketch
-- download the scetch with a short push of the reset button on the Teensy board
+- download the sketch with a short push of the reset button on the Teensy board
 - moving the slider will trigger a debug message in the serial monitor
  - min should show 0x0 as POS
  - 25% should show 0x1 as POS